Avoca, Iowa: Education

 The community is served by the AHSTW Community School District.
 In 1957 Avoca combined with the city of Hancock to form the Avo-Ha Community School District.
 On July 1, 1996, the district merged into the A-H-S-T Community School District combining with nearby towns of Shelby and Tennant.
-In turn, the conglomerate merged into AHSTW on July 1, 2016 when the small town of Walnut joined.
-The school and towns are a great safe place to raise a family.
+In turn, the conglomerate merged into AHSTW on July 1, 2016, when the small town of Walnut joined.